Photon correlation spectroscopy with heterodyne mixing based on soft-x-ray magnetic circular dichroism: Comparison of the Fourier-space and real-space correlation

 According to Eq.~\eqref{SI:eq:c_q_2}, the heterodyne intensity correlation function is only sensitive to the real part of the Fourier transform of the magnetic transmission function.
 The imaginary part is lost in this procedure.
-Consequentially, the question arises how large the error in the correlation caused by this loss of information actually is.
-We aim to answer this question by comparing the real-space and Fourier-space correlation using examples of typical magnetic domain states.
+Consequentially, the question arises how large the deviation between the Fourier-space and real-space correlation caused by this loss of information actually is.
+We aim to answer this question by comparing both correlation functions using examples of typical magnetic domain states.

 The simulation is based on a Monte-Carlo-like approach where magnetic domain patterns are randomly cropped from a $\SI{10}{\micro m}\cross \SI{10}{\micro m}$ magnetic force microscope image of a Co/Pt multilayer with out-of-plane anisotropy.
 We use a binary representation of the domains with opposite magnetization showing maze-like shape and an in-plane correlation length (twice the domain width) of $\lambda_\mathrm{D}\simeq\ \SI{190}{nm}$.
 The pixel size corresponds to \SI{4.9}{nm}.
 The cropping function is a binary circular aperture mask.
 We vary its diameter from \SI{490}{nm} to \SI{2450}{nm}.
 In addition, we use asymmetric aperture masks with mask areas equal to the spherical ones.
 In addition to the size and shape of the aperture, we vary the complex contrast factor as $z_C = 1,\, \mathrm{i}, \, \text{and}\, 1+\mathrm{i}$.
 For the smallest aperture, we also use $z_C = 1+ 0.6 \mathrm{i},\, \text{and}\, 0.6 + \mathrm{i}$.
 The real-space correlations were calculated directly from the magnetization patterns.
 The heterodyne Fourier-space correlation was derived using Eq.~\eqref{Eq:c_q_1}.